giellalt/giellalt.github.io/MaturityClassification.md

 ##### Dictionary

-- different parts of speech treated differently
+- different parts of speech treated differently (Fixup: what does this mean?)
 - lexicon has more than 10k entries

 ##### Keyboard